aeon-php/automation/README.md

  branch
-  branch:list                     List project branches cache cache:clear                     Clears cache used to cache HTTP responses from GitHub changelog changelog:generate              Generate change log for a release. changelog:generate:all          Generate change log for all tags. changelog:release:unreleased    Update changelog file by turning Unreleased section into the next release milestone milestone:create                Create new milestone for project
+  branch:list                     List project branches cache cache:clear                     Clears all or specific caches. changelog changelog:generate              Generate change log for a release. changelog:generate:all          Generate change log for all tags. changelog:get                   Get project changelog. changelog:release:unreleased    Update changelog file by turning Unreleased section into the next release milestone milestone:create                Create new milestone for project